abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   present active indicative, meaning to pick out.
 Lewis and Short says it can be translated as 'to make extracts'.

-    I doubt whether it ought to be called perserverance or ignorance; for I was spending my 18th year: I asked for a book of Titus Livus and as if during leisure I read it and in addition, as I had began, make exctracts.
+    I doubt whether I ought to call it perserverance or ignorance; for I was spending my 18th year: I ask for a book of Titus Livus and as if during leisure I read it and in addition, as I had began, make exctracts.

 11. *Ecce, amicus avunculi, qui nuper ad eum ex Hispania venerat, ut me et